-In 2019, the department completed its first comprehensive community risk assessment, which is the foundation for assessing the risks faced by the community.
-This effort is being renewed beginning in March 2024 in collaboration with our response partner, Central Arizona Fire and Medical Authority.
-It is an integrated "living "document that will be updated along with the Standards of Cover on an annual basis.
-A major update is expected in 2024 as the department's initial five-year accreditation cycle is nearing an end and the assumptions utilized in this document need updating to prepare for reaccreditation.
+In 2019, the department completed a comprehensive community risk assessment that is the foundation for assessing the risks faced by the community.
+This is an integrated "living "document that will be updated along with the Standards of Cover on an annual basis.
+A major update is expected in 2024 as the department's initial five-year accreditation cycle is nearing an end and the assumptions utilized in this document need updating to prepare for re-accreditation.